Nickname(s): Old Line State, America in Miniature

 John Work Garet was the president of the B&O Railroad and designed the library located in Baltimore.

 Francis Scott Key was born in Maryland in 1779.
-During the War of 1812 he was a onboard a British battle ship, attempting to negotiate the release of prisoners.
+During the War of 1812, he was onboard a British battleship, attempting to negotiate the release of prisoners.
 He was not allowed to return to shore because the British began an attack on Baltimore.
 The next morning, Key saw an American flag waving in the distance.
-It triggered him to a write a poem, which formed the lyrics to the Star Spangled Banner.
+It triggered him to write a poem, which formed the lyrics to the Star Spangled Banner.
 The song was adopted as the Nation’s national anthem.
-Congress passed a law setting forth the proper protocol during the playing of the national anthem.
+Congress passed a law setting forth the proper protocol while playing the national anthem.

 Francis Peyton Rous was born in Baltimore.
 He was a student at John Hopkins Medical School.
-In his second year, he was doing an autopsy when he scraped his finger and contracted tuberculous.
-He dropped out of school to recover, but he came back and graduated.
+He was doing an autopsy in his second year when he scraped his finger and contracted tuberculous.
+He dropped out of school to recover, but he returned and graduated.
 After graduating, Dr. Rous noticed that domestic chickens would transmit a form of cancer from one chicken to another.
-His personal experience caused him to relentlessly search for a transmission path for the cancer, and he found it.
+His personal experience caused him to search for a transmission path for cancer relentlessly, and he found it.
 It was a virus.
 He received a Nobel Prize for this discovery.
 Personal experiences create powerful incentives.

 Thomas DiLorenzo teaches Economics at Loyola University, Maryland.
-He has his PhD in Economics and published a book entitled “The Problem With Socialism.”
-He reported that 43% of millennials view socialism more favorably than capitalism and 69% would vote for a socialist presidential candidate.
+He has his Ph.D. in Economics and published a book entitled “The Problem With Socialism.”
+He reported that 43% of millennials view socialism more favorably than capitalism, and 69% would vote for a socialist presidential candidate.
 Unfortunately, they do not understand that socialism is very similar to communism.
-This type of government has killed over 100 million people and impoverished countless numbers in the 20th century.
+This type of government has killed over 100 million people and countless impoverished numbers in the 20th century.
 Strangely, socialism causes pollution, whereas capitalism protects the environment.
 Socialism leads to war, whereas capitalism is peaceful.
 Socialism consolidates power among a few, whereas capitalism decentralizes and disperses power.
 Venezuela is a prime example.
-Their change from a capitalistic to a socialistic society resulted in them going from being the richest country in South American to one of abject poverty.
-DiLorenzo’s conclusion is that socialism is “the biggest generator of poverty the world has ever known.”
+Their change from a capitalistic to a socialistic society resulted in them going from being the wealthiest country in South America to one of abject poverty.
+DiLorenzo concludes that socialism is “the biggest generator of poverty the world has ever known.”